-Google Inc. (GOOG) asked Samsung Electronics Co.
+Google Inc. (GOOG:US) asked Samsung Electronics Co.
 (005930) to change the design of its phones and tablets to look less like Apple Inc.’s devices, according to e-mails shown to a jury at a trial between Apple and Samsung.

 Harold McElhinny, a lawyer representing Apple, yesterday displayed a Feb.
 16, 2010, internal Samsung e-mail describing minutes from a design meeting that was sent to “pass along only a few comments from Senior Designer Cho who went into the Google meeting yesterday,” according to the message.

 “Since it is too similar to Apple, make it noticeably different starting with the front side,” the message says, referring to one of Samsung’s tablets.

 The e-mails were introduced as evidence in the third week of the multibillion-dollar intellectual-property trial in federal court in San Jose, California.
 Samsung has used Google’s Android free operating system to build phones that propelled it to the number one spot in the phone market.

 Apple sued Samsung in April 2011, accusing it of copying patented designs for mobile devices, and Samsung countersued.
 The case is the first to go before a federal jury in a battle being waged on four continents for dominance in a smartphone market valued by Bloomberg Industries at $219.1 billion.

 During a cross-examination yesterday, McElhinny asked Samsung designer Kim Jin Soo if he recalled two e-mail exchanges in 2010 at Samsung about Google’s request.